bouwe77/bouwe77.github.io/content/pages/throwing-errors-just-to-be-sure.md

 divide(2, 0); // returns Infinity...
 ```

 Division by zero is probably not very useful, so if you would follow my proposal to then just "do nothing", what would the correct return value be?
 There is none!
-In other words, this is a case for throwing an error because this function can not do anything meaningful otherwise.
+In other words, this is a case for either throwing an error, or making sure (and testing that) it is not called when the second argument is 0.

 However, this is an exception.
 In many other cases, there is nothing wrong with just doing nothing.
 You will notice, and fix it, when that is not what you want.
 Throwing errors is only for situations that are really unexpected, exceptions to the rule, from which you can not recover, or can not respond to in a useful way.